isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Reporting through non-local variables (e.g., `errno`) is easily ignored.
 For example:

-    // don't: no test of printf's return value fprintf(connection, "logging: %d %d %d\n", x, y, s);
+    // don't: no test of fprintf's return value fprintf(connection, "logging: %d %d %d\n", x, y, s);

 What if the connection goes down so that no logging output is produced?
 See I.???.